PrefectHQ/prefect/docs/ui/cloud-local-environment.md

 # Configure a Local Execution Environment

-In order to create flow runs in a local or remote execution environment and use either Prefect Cloud or a Prefect Orion server as the backend API server, you must:
+In order to create flow runs in a local or remote execution environment and use either Prefect Cloud or a Prefect server as the backend API server, you must:

 - Configure the execution environment with the location of the API.
 - Authenticate with the API, either by logging in or providing a valid API key (Prefect Cloud only).